Pence defends Trump from critics of Charlottesville remarks

+Trump has endured a steady drumbeat of criticism from Republicans as well as Democrats for what they view as the president's tepid response to Saturday's clash between white nationalists and counter-protesters that killed one and injured 19 after an Ohio man allegedly drove his car through a group of counter-demonstrators.

+The president's remarks Saturday faulted "many sides" for the violence, and he left the podium without addressing a shouted question about whether he would denounce support from white nationalists.

-CARTAGENA, Colombia — Vice President Mike Pence accused the news media on Sunday of being more concerned with attacking President Donald Trump's response to the deadly violence at a white nationalist rally in Charlottesville, Virginia, than on condemning the violence itself.
+In an interview with NBC News on Sunday, however, Pence accused the news media of being more concerned with attacking Trump's response than than on condemning the violence itself.

 On his arrival here on a weeklong tour of Latin America, Pence singled out "white supremacists" for the attack at a "Unite the Right" rally on Saturday, telling NBC News: "We will not tolerate hatred and violence of groups like white supremacists, the KKK and neo-Nazis.
 These extremist fringe groups have no place in the American debate."